Namespace Standard · Draft for Comment

 Tools, agents, data sources, and services registered within the namespace and invocable through the resolver.

 This reflects a classical infrastructure pattern: the most durable layers are those that are neutral, independent, and provide coordination that competing parties can adopt without ceding ground to each other.
 The value of neutrality compounds over time.
+The observability plane (L5) is shown as orthogonal because it monitors the operational layers without participating in them — a structural prerequisite for credible governance, not an optional add-on.

 § 10